Advanced Polymer Science Laboratory

 The Advanced Polymer Science Laboratory is devoted to breaking common sense and knowledge, textbooks, established theory, and historical knowledge, aiming to realize unique chiroptical photophysics of polymeric materials.
 The issues we focus on are as follows:

 Generation, amplification, inversion and transcription of helix structures by chemical and physical origin

-2. Detection of weak and ultraweak interactions
+2. Detecting ultraweak molecular interactions

-3. Light-emitting polymeric materials using zero-step synthesis
+3. CPL-functioned polymeric materials using catalyst-free zero-step synthesis

 4. Liquid-phase physisorption of π-conjugated polymers at inorganic/polymer interfaces

 - Fig. 1 Zero-step room-temperature synthesis of full-visible photoluminescent polymer particles

 - Fig. 2 International students and collaboration with our lab